SassanKermani/DB-Project/readme.md

 # boroken things
 - in the creatAbout you have to make sure the req.body.dataType is = to a valad dattatype string, int, double, ...
-- in the createInfo will not reqect if part is irelavent and grab relavent bit and put it in db

 # ideas